Developer Guide

 Keyboard Shortcuts

-To improve the user experience, three keyboard shortcuts are added to the CommandBox
+To improve the user experience, three keyboard shortcuts are added to the CommandBox to make typing in commands easier.

 They are: